top of page

 And it wasn’t new.

 For years, I’d convinced myself that my scatterbrain was just a byproduct of being busy.
 Who isn’t busy these days?
 It’s practically a virtue, a badge of honor.
 But the truth was more embarrassing: I wasn’t busy with important things.
 I was busy with everything.
-My time was being siphoned off by notifications, endless scrolling, newsfeeds engineered to make me feel like I wasn’t doing enough with my life.
+I was spending my time on distractions—notifications, endless scrolling, newsfeeds engineered to make me feel like I wasn’t doing enough with my life.

 I wasn’t just distracted.
 I was being robbed.